 Each Partnership comprises community and business representatives who bring diverse views, skills and experiences from across the regions as well as representatives from all levels of government.

-Community and business members were recruited to the Metropolitan Partnerships through a public expression of interest process.
-Potential candidates submitted applications, and shortlisted applicants were interviewed.
-Forty-eight successful candidates were chosen, including the Chairs and Deputy Chairs, from over 170 applications.
-The CEOs of each of the local councils and a Victorian Government Deputy Secretary were also appointed to each Partnership.
+Community and business members are recruited to the Metropolitan Partnerships through a public expression of interest process.
+Potential candidates submit applications, and shortlisted applicants are interviewed.
+The CEOs of each of the local councils and a Victorian Government Deputy Secretary are also appointed to each Partnership.

 Councils make a significant contribution to the everyday lives of Victorians by providing services, delivering programs, planning and maintenance of critical infrastructure, coordinating culturally important events and implementing local planning strategies.

 Councils provide a vehicle for the expression of local democracy, giving people a say in matters affecting their local area.